kubernetes/website/_includes/templates/glossary/README.md

 ### Minimum viable snippet:

 Every snippet must include at least the short description.
 The long description is optional, but should be provided for terms that need additional clarification.
+For consistency with existing *Concept* definitions, *write your definitions as if the term is plural*.

 **short-description** (Required): One line (or two short lines) that provides a minimum definition.
 Do not repeat the term.
 Prefer fragments.
 Model after tooltips.
 End with a period.